 An interview guide to help you hire the best:

 1) How long have you been in practice?
 You want someone who has been preparing returns long enough (i.e. several years) to anticipate problems or IRS challenges.

-3) How do your charge and what's a rough estimate of what my charge will look like (understanding that it might vary with complexity)?
+3) How do you charge and what's a rough estimate of what my charge will look like (understanding that it might vary with complexity)?
 You probably won't get an exact number, but a tax preparer should be able to provide you with an estimate.
-You're looking for somewhere between $1K for an average CPA to $2-4KK for a complex return.
+You're looking for somewhere between $1K for an average CPA to $2-4K for a complex return.
 Find out if he or she charges an hourly rate or flat fee and whether that fee will cover everything or will there be add-ons for planning meetings and calls throughout the year.
 Avoid anyone whose fees are based on a % of your refund.
-That's a surefire indication that they'll try to bend the rules and go outside of the letter of the law.
+That's a surefire indication that they'll try to bend the rules and go outside the letter of the law.
 Insider scoop: I've had several CPAs admit to me they charge based on a "PITA factor" (will you be nice to work with...or a pain-in-the-***!), so keep that in mind here too!

 5) Will you handle my return directly?
-A common issue is hand-off to less experienced associate.
+A common issue is hand-off to less experienced associates.
 If the preparer is part of a firm and will not be preparing your return personally, ask if he or she will review it after the associate completes it.
-This principle is drawn from my smartest clients back at McKinsey, the major consulting firm I worked out of undergrad.
+This principle is drawn from my smartest clients back at McKinsey, the major consulting firm I worked for out of undergrad.
 They'd sit through our fancy proposal presentations from McKinsey's "partners", but then proceed to grill the "engagement manager", i.e. the young guy or gal on the ground who would actually be doing the work for them!
 You want to know you can trust the person actually doing the work.
 Same rule applies in finding a CPA.